 FFV1 is a lossless intra-frame video codec.
 It can use either variable length coding or arithmetic coding for entropy coding.
 The encoder and decoder are part of the free, open-source library libavcodec in FFmpeg.
 Supports an alpha channel.

 - Flash Video

 A modern variation of the MPEG-4 family, this lossy codec is very commonly used.
 It offers a very good compression/quality ratio.

 Lossless video codec created by Ben Rudiak-Gould which is meant to replace uncompressed YCbCr as a video capture format.

-Inherits many of the features of MPEG-1 and MPEG-2 and other related standards, and adds new features.
+Inherits many of the features of MPEG-1, MPEG-2 and other related standards, but also adds new features.